liufeng2915/Implicit_Dense_Correspondence/data/README.md

 - #### BHCP

    We never used the training set of BHCP, only focused on the test set.
 Please follow Vladimir G. Kim's [project page](http://www.vovakim.com/projects/CorrsTmplt/doc_data.html) for the original BHCP dataset.
+The processed data could be downloaded in the link: https://drive.google.com/file/d/1_5yOwIy1V9meUdxKatG8gPwnutt2leOx/view?usp=sharing.

 - #### Non-Existence Detection